UPDATE: A Guide to the Legal System and Legal Research in the Kyrgyz Republic

 More information about members of Government can be found here.

-The legal status of the Government is provided with its powers fixed in the Constitution of the Kyrgyz Republic and in the Law “On the Government of the Kyrgyz Republic” (of October, 19 2005).
+The legal status of the Government and its competences are regulated by the Constitution of the Kyrgyz Republic and in the Law "On the Government of the Kyrgyz Republic" (of June, 18 2012).

 The basic source of the rule of law in Kyrgyzstan is the legislation.
-The hierarchy of statutory acts is determined by the Law “On normative legal acts of the Kyrgyz Republic” of July, 1, 1996 (with changes):
+The hierarchy of statutory acts is determined by the Law "On normative legal acts of the Kyrgyz Republic" of July 20, 2009 (as of July 7, 2014):

 The government of the Kyrgyz Republic has a right to delegate a part of their right-creative powers to subordinated bodies if it does not contradict the Constitution and laws of the Kyrgyz Republic.